UNLV Graduate College Outstanding Thesis & Dissertation Awards

 The Graduate College Awards Committee will review and rate all nominations.
 The awards committee will assign each thesis and dissertation into one of two broad categories based upon the Council of Graduate Schools/ProQuest Distinguished Dissertation award competition.
 Category 1 will include social sciences, humanities and fine arts.
 Category 2 will include biological sciences, mathematics, physical sciences, health sciences and engineering.

 The College Dean's office will submit their nomination via the online form.
+The Dean/Associate Dean of each respective College/School will provide signature and approve the one nominee on the form.
 The nominations package must include:

 - A PDF of the final, formatted and approved document (thesis or dissertation)